PaulZH/emissiepunten/README.md

 ## SPARQL Endpoint Configuration

 * Endpoints can be configured in the `apis` section in `/config/app-config.json`.
+* The `imjv-export` entry is used by the CSV export link.

 ## Linked Data HREF Configuration